Vayehi 5784: An Inherited Meritocracy?

 Posted by Pardes Faculty on December 26, 2023

-Topics: Pardes from Jerusalem, Bereishit (Genesis), Torah, Vayehi
+Topics: Torah, Pardes from Jerusalem, Bereishit (Genesis), Vayehi

 When thinking of traditional inheritance, we often think of the firstborn as being the main heir, and in many ways the Torah confirms this, yet throughout the book of Bereishit we see the script being flipped, with the younger sibling receiving the greater blessing.
 The final example of this appears at Ya’akov’s deathbed, where he blesses his descendants and uses his dominant hand to bless Ephraim, the younger of his two grandchildren.